 5. I became less offended by the C-word

-Like most North Americans, I used to gasp in horror anytime someone dropped the C-bomb.
+Like 99.9% of North Americans, I used to gasp in horror anytime someone dropped the C-bomb.
 I’m not really sure why — it just seems to be ingrained into our culture to find the C-word shockingly offensive.
 (I don’t even want to type the full word here because it makes me cringe a bit.)

 People in Scotland use this word as a term of endearment, a casual greeting, an insult — I mean, they pretty much say it all the time.
 And let me tell you: when you hear the C-word enough, it actually starts to sound a little less vulgar.